acornsoft/azure-analysis/src/adr-toolkit/README.md

 - Document assumptions and constraints
 - Link related ADRs and decisions

+### Requirements Analysis Best Practices
+- Use the `requirements` type for business requirements and user story development
+- Break down complex requirements into detailed user stories with scenario-based acceptance criteria
+- Include story point estimates for effort planning
+- Reference the User Story templates in `types/requirements/` for consistent formatting

 ### Template Customization
 - Start with provided templates as baselines
 - Customize branding while maintaining readability